Ballot Access 2020

 Until Georgia Greens elect and instruct our Delegation to the Quadrennial Presidential Nominating Convention, scheduled this year for the weekend of July 10th through 12th in Detroit Michigan, we of course are urging Georgia Greens to work for their candidates of choice.
 After our second 2020 state convention (in May or June) and the July Convention in Detroit, we hope that Greens will unite around our nominee.

-Still, pursuant to a resolution of the state committee adopted this past Fall, we are publishing here the nominating petitions for candidates who have been recognized by our national Party’s Presidential Campaign Support Committee as having organized campaigns which have met certain minimal milestones for the mounting of an effective campaign capable of serving the building of the Party.
+Pursuant to a resolution of the state committee adopted this past Fall, we are publishing here a nominating petition for use by supporters of the candidates who are seeking the nomination of the Green Party of the United States.
 Only signatures of registered voters in Georgia will be validated and counted.

 In addition, we make available here petitions for additional candidates who have filed a ‘Notice of Intent’ to seek our state party’s nomination for partisan elected offices, at our upcoming February 22nd, Bonaire Georgia Nominating Convention.
 Only signatures of registered voters collected from residents of the districts of these local candidates will be validated and counted.